fluxcd/website/content/en/legacy/flux/references/helm-operator-integration.md

+---
+type: docs
-# Integration with the Helm Operator
+title: Integration with the Helm Operator
+weight: 90
+---

 You can release charts to your cluster via "GitOps", by combining Flux and the [Helm Operator](https://github.com/fluxcd/helm-operator).